BlockchainCommons/Research/Investigation/Files.md

 * **Seed ID** — The first 7 digits of the SHA256 digest of the object.
 * **Key ID** — The first 7 digits of the SHA256 digest of the object.
-* **HDKey from Seed Name** — The prefix "HDKey from" prepended to randomly created or user-selected name for object.
+* **HDKey from Seed Name** — The prefix "HDKey from" prepended to randomly created or user-selected name for seed.
 Space separated.
 * **Request or Response** (optional) — Whether the file is a `ur:crypto-request` or `ur:crypto-response`.
 * **Type** — The type of object, in this case "PrivateHDKey" or "PublicHDKey".
 * **Derivation Path** — [Master Fingerprint (optionally) _ Path] _ (optionally) Fingerprint